 Academic and Career Counseling

-Through the ALA Counseling and Guidance Department, students have access to professionally trained and certified school and career counselors, and should the need arise, more in-depth personal counseling will be arranged through the ALA therapeutic staff or other private counseling agencies.
+Through the ALA Counseling and Guidance Department, students have access to professionally trained and certified school and career counselors, and should the need arise, more in-depth personal counseling will be arranged through the ALA therapeutic staff.
 Guidance counseling is designed to raise student awareness of the variety of possibilities for their current and post-secondary education.
 Students also discuss career options.

 The following list is not all-inclusive.

 - Transcript Requests/Sending

 - Permanent records documents as necessary – psychological tests, etc.

 - Immunization records, etc.

 - Assisting students with college applications and scholarships

 - Assisting students with registration for ACT, SAT, PLAN, PSAT/NMSQT, ASVAB, etc.

 - Assisting students in following the appropriate school curriculum